trufi-association/mapping-documentation/README.md

 ## JOSM user interface elements explained

 [Split ways into one or two](split-ways/split-ways.md) - Documents how to split a way in cases where a relation does not follow the way till the end.

+[About topbar entry _Tools_](josm-tools/josm-tools.md) - A quick overview of the available options you have when you select something in the editor to perform actions on.